Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Approach

 \section{Approach}

-Our findings in Section~\ref{sec:motivation} highlight that scaling beam size to a certain threshold may help improve the effectiveness of APR at the cost of extensive memory consumption, above which the effectiveness quickly degrades even on state-of-the-art hardware.
+Our findings in Section~\ref{sec:motivation} highlight that scaling the beam size to a certain threshold may help improve the effectiveness of APR at the cost of extensive memory consumption, above which the effectiveness quickly degrades even on state-of-the-art hardware.
+To address these limitations, we propose a novel approach, \ours, which combines LLM-based and search-based APR for memory-efficient, semantic-guided patch generation.

-To address these limitations, we propose a novel approach, \ours, that combines LLM-based and search-based APR for an efficient, semantic-guided patch generation.
-At high level, \ours initially generates candidate patches using greedy decoding (i.e., beam search with a beam size of 1) and then leverages semantic feedback from test validation and a specialized best-first search, namely PG-TD~\cite{zhang2023planning}, to iteratively explore potential candidate patches. \ours uses a small beam size to keep memory usage low, while allowing it to explore a greater number of potential candidate via the guidance of semantic feedback with best-first search.

-Figure~\ref{fig:overview} illustrates the overall pipeline of \ours.
-The search algorithm of \ours guides the patch generation process in LLM-based APR through four main phases: Selection, Expansion, Simulation, and Backpropagation.
-In this section, we first re-formulate the patch generation task in LLM-based APR as a search problem.
-Then, we present details of these four stages used to generate candidate patches for a given buggy program.